mecmartini/soulweb-docs/docs/drupal/drupal_composer.md

 This repository works by transposing package information from `NPM` or `Bower` to a compatible version for `Composer`.
 This allows you to manage asset dependencies in a `PHP` based project very easily.

-To install those packages in the `drupal` libraries directory, it's needed the `drupal-library-mapping` package:
+To install those packages in the `drupal` libraries directory you needed `composer-installers-extender` and `drupal-library-mapping` packages:

-    composer require bmcclure/drupal-library-mapping
+    composer require oomphinc/composer-installers-extender bmcclure/drupal-library-mapping

 Now you can define the custom directory for the assets installation, according to the standard drupal libraries directory: